awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 }
 ```

 The IAM user doesn't need to have any additional permissions to run the CLI commands using the role profile\.
 Instead, the permissions needed to run the command come from those attached to the *role*\.
-However, if you want your users to be able to access AWS resources *without* using a role, then you must attach additional inline or managed policies to the IAM user that grants permissions for those resources\.
+However, to enable your users to access AWS resources *without* using a role, you must attach additional inline or managed policies to the IAM user that grants permissions for those resources\.

 Now that you have the role profile, role permissions, role trust relationship, and user permissions properly configured, you can use the role at the command line by invoking the `--profile` option\.
-For example, the following command calls the Amazon S3 `ls` command using the permissions attached to the `marketingadmin` role as defined by the example at the beginning of this topic:
+For example, the following command calls the Amazon S3 `ls` command using the permissions attached to the `marketingadmin` role as defined by the example at the beginning of this topic\.

 ```
 $ aws s3 ls --profile marketingadmin
 ```

-If you want to use the role for several calls, you can set the `AWS_PROFILE` environment variable for the current session from the command line\.
+To use the role for several calls, you can set the `AWS_PROFILE` environment variable for the current session from the command line\.
 While that environment variable is defined, you don't have to specify the `--profile` option on each command\.

 **Linux, macOS, or Unix**